poserror/FancodeCity/README.md

 The completion percentage for each user's tasks is calculated.
 If a user has completed more than 50% of their tasks, they pass the test.

+Key highlight:
+- The structure is such that any new testcase can be easily automated by using the services.

 Service Files:
   user_service.py:
   - Fetches users from the API.